sousk/sousk.github.io/about.md

 ---
 layout: page
-title: About
+title: About Me
 permalink: /about/
 ---

-Tech, スタートアップ, 時々酒
+Living in Tokyo, A software engineer, singuraritarian, future/tech enthusiast.